CRONOS1967/alx-low_level_programming/0x02-functions_nested_loops/README.md

 # 0x02.
 C - Functions, nested loops

-- 0-holberton.c - prints Holberton, followed by a new line.
+- 0-main.c - prints main, followed by a new line.
 - 1-alphabet.c - prints the alphabet, in lowercase, followed by a new line.
 - 2-print_alphabet_x10.c - prints 10 times the alphabet, in lowercase, followed by a new line.
 - 3-islower.c - checks for lowercase character.